Laverton (Vic.)

 Health performance in Laverton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Laverton faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across both younger and older age cohorts, with common health conditions somewhat prevalent.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
 Private health cover is very low at approximately 49% of the total population (~2,601 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

-The most common medical conditions are mental health issues (7.7%) and asthma (6.5%), while 75.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Health outcomes among the working-age population are broadly typical.
-The area has 9.9% of residents aged 65 and over (527 people), lower than Greater Melbourne's 15.1%.
+The most common medical conditions are mental health issues (7.7%) and asthma (6.5%).
+However, 75.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are typical.
+As of 10 June 2021, the area has 10.2% of residents aged 65 and over (543 people), which is lower than Greater Melbourne's 15.1%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health